 I wish to object to planning application 252782 for the proposed fuel storage and distribution depot at the former Prince Brothers service station on Old Bath Road, Charvil.
-As a long-time resident of Charvil, I believe the location of the proposed facility is totally inappropriate.

-1. Unacceptable proximity to the Old River, Loddon, Charvil Country Park and the lakes

-- The site is immediately adjacent to Charvil Country Park, a highly valued public green space supporting otters, deer, bats, amphibians, fish and extensive aquatic, bird and plant life. - The proposal is fundamentally incompatible with the park's purpose as a wildlife reserve and recreational area. - Noise, lighting, fumes and industrial activity would erode the tranquillity and natural character of the park, discouraging visitors, anglers and local families. - Claims of biodiversity "net gain" via planting a handful of trees and shrubs are wholly inadequate compared to the ecological risk created by storing nearly 1 million litres of fuel on the edge of a nature reserve.
-This will in no way mitigate the environmental risks highlighted. - Our family have used the facilities for over 25 years as a wonderful area for exercise and relaxation.
+1. Unacceptable proximity to the Old River, Loddon, Charvil Country Park and the lakes: The site is immediately adjacent to Charvil Country Park, a highly valued public green space supporting otters, deer, bats, amphibians, fish and extensive aquatic, bird and plant life.
+The proposal is fundamentally incompatible with the park's purpose as a wildlife reserve and recreational area.
+Noise, lighting, fumes and industrial activity would erode the tranquillity and natural character of the park, discouraging visitors, anglers and local families.
+I walk in this park on a regular basis for my mental wellbeing.

+2. The claims in the proposal of bio diversity net gain from simply planting a few trees is ludicrous and completely fails to address the risk created by storing nearly 1 million litres of fuel in a nature reserve.
-2. Serious pollution and flood-risk concerns: high likelihood of catastrophic environmental damage

-- The site lies within a known floodplain and is regularly affected by significant flood events.
-Recent winters have seen repeated flooding, including water reaching the site boundary.

-- WBC reports following the 2014 flood stated that the site was underwater, and anecdotal reports of interior flooding.
-Similar water levels were observed in 2024. - Storing diesel, kerosene and other hydrocarbons in this location presents an unacceptable contamination risk to: - The Old River Loddon - Canberra Lake and the country park lakes - The River Thames downstream - Local soil and groundwater - If a spill or tank failure occurred during flooding, containment would be impossible.
-Fuel would spread rapidly through saturated ground and watercourses, causing long-term, potentially irreversible ecological damage. - Given climate change and the increasing frequency and intensity of flooding, the risk cannot be considered manageable or worth taking.
+3. Serious pollution and flood-risk concerns and the high likelihood of catastrophic environmental damage: The site lies within a known floodplain and is regularly affected by significant flood events.
+Recent winters have seen repeated flooding, including water reaching the site boundary - I have seen with my own eyes the level of flooding that happens each year.
+WBC reports following the 2014 flood stated that the site was underwater, and anecdotal reports of interior flooding.
+Similar water levels were observed in 2024.
+Storing diesel, kerosene and other hydrocarbons in this location presents an unacceptable contamination risk to; The Old River Loddon which flows into the River Thames; Canberra Lake and the country park lakes; and local soil and groundwater.
+If a spill or tank failure occurred during flooding, containment would be impossible.
+Fuel would spread rapidly through saturated ground and watercourses, causing long-term, potentially irreversible ecological damage.
+Given climate change and the increasing frequency and intensity of flooding, the risk cannot be considered manageable or worth taking.

-3. Public health and safety risks

-Publicised cases of fuel leaks from storage tanks (most notably Bramley, Surrey) have demonstrated the public health risks and resulting consequences, including but not limited to contaminated water, underground explosion risk and fumes, all of which negatively impacted life for residents and local businesses.
+4. Public health and safety risks: Publicised cases of fuel leaks from storage tanks (most notably Bramley, Surrey) have demonstrated the public health risks and resulting consequences, including but not limited to contaminated water, underground explosion risk and fumes, all of which negatively impacted life for residents and local businesses.
 These risks would be ever present with fuel storage depot operations and not ones which should be taken in Charvil and Twyford.

-Site access and operational safety

-- The wider area already struggles with heavy vehicles from Denmark House, where articulated lorries are frequently parked hazardously both on the road and pavement. - Introducing more HGVs exacerbates existing road obstructions and safety issues. - Tankers turning across both carriageways, as was observed when Speedy Fuels were operating in December 2024, in close proximity to the bend raises serious risk of collision.
+5. Site access and operational safety: The wider area already struggles with heavy vehicles from Denmark House, where articulated lorries are frequently parked hazardously both on the road and pavement.
+Introducing more HGVs exacerbates existing road obstructions and safety issues.
+Tankers turning across both carriageways, as was observed when Speedy Fuels were operating in December 2024, in close proximity to the bend raises serious risk of collision not to mention the danger to cyclists and pedestrians.

-4. Fire Risk

-Fuel Storage and Distribution is a Hazardous Operation (DSEAR 2002 & Oil Storage Regulations 2001) The proposed development involves the storage and handling of flammable or combustible fuels and is therefore regulated by: Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) and Control of Pollution (Oil Storage) (England) Regulations 2001.
+6. Fire Risk: Fuel Storage and Distribution is a Hazardous Operation (DSEAR 2002 & Oil Storage Regulations 2001) The proposed development involves the storage and handling of flammable or combustible fuels and is therefore regulated by: Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) and Control of Pollution (Oil Storage) (England) Regulations 2001.

 These statutory controls confirm the site is independently hazardous even before considering neighbouring risks.
 In addition, the neighbouring site usage provides additional hazards and risks which cannot be ignored and further support the sites unsuitability for fuel storage operations;